Skip to content

 id

 The id property is the URI of the actor.
 It is a required property in ActivityPub.
-You can use the Context.getActorUri() method to generate the dereferenceable URI of the actor by its bare handle.
+You can use the Context.getActorUri() method to generate the dereferenceable URI of the actor by its identifier.

 preferredUsername

-The preferredUsername property is the bare handle of the actor.
-For the most cases, it is okay to set the preferredUsername property to the string taken from the handle parameter of the actor dispatcher.
+The preferredUsername property is the WebFinger username of the actor.
+Unless you decouple the WebFinger username from the actor's identifier, it is okay to set the preferredUsername property to the actor's identifier.

 name